microsoft/playwright/docs/src/api/class-frame.md

 The use of [ElementHandle] is discouraged, use [Locator] objects instead.
 :::

 The method finds all elements matching the specified selector within the frame.
-See [Working with selectors](../selectors.md) for more details.
 If no elements match the selector, returns empty array.

 ### param: Frame.querySelectorAll.selector = %%-query-selector-%%